GetTestMail/ruby-sdk/README.md

 ## Usage

 Creating a New Client
-To create a new GetTestMail API client, you need to instantiate the GetTestMailClient class with your API key:
+To create a new GetTestMail API client, you need to instantiate the GetTestMailClient class with your API key.
+To get an API key, sign up for a free [account](https://gettestmail.com).

 ```ruby
 require 'gettestmailclient'